qemu/qemu/docs/interop/vhost-user.rst

 need to be configured manually depending on the use case.
 However, it is a good idea to follow the conventions listed here when possible.
-Users, QEMU or libvirt, can then rely on some common behaviour to avoid heterogenous configuration and management of the backend programs and facilitate interoperability.
+Users, QEMU or libvirt, can then rely on some common behaviour to avoid heterogeneous configuration and management of the backend programs and facilitate interoperability.

 Each backend installed on a host system should come with at least one